k1r0s/kaop-ts/docs/api.md

   meta.commit() // triggers the next advice or method in the
   // call stack (mandatory if your advice contains async operations)

-  meta.break() // prevent execution of following advices until method execution
+  meta.skip() // prevent execution of following advices until method execution

   meta.handle() // returns the exception (if any) and prevents to be thrown.